satellite-image-deep-learning/techniques/README.md

 * [ipyearth](https://github.com/davidbrochart/ipyearth) -> An IPython Widget for Earth Maps
 * [arosics](https://danschef.git-pages.gfz-potsdam.de/arosics/doc/about.html) -> Perform automatic subpixel co-registration of two satellite image datasets based on an image matching approach
 * [pygeometa](https://geopython.github.io/pygeometa/) -> provides a lightweight and Pythonic approach for users to easily create geospatial metadata in standards-based formats using simple configuration files
+* [pesto](https://airbusdefenceandspace.github.io/pesto/) -> PESTO is designed to ease the process of packaging a Python algorithm as a processing web service into a docker image.
+It contains shell tools to generate all the boiler plate to build an OpenAPI processing web service compliant with the Geoprocessing-API.
+By [Airbus Defence And Space](https://github.com/AirbusDefenceAndSpace)

 ## Python graphing and visualisation
 * [hvplot](https://hvplot.holoviz.org/) -> A high-level plotting API for the PyData ecosystem built on HoloViews.
 Allows overlaying data on map tiles, see [Exploring USGS Terrain Data in COG format using hvPlot](https://discourse.holoviz.org/t/exploring-usgs-terrain-data-in-cog-format-using-hvplot/1727)